Voote/Yuka-Portfolio/README.md

 This project was an exercise, helping me to understand TypeScript and familiarizing myself with documentation for new features.

-Except for TypeScript I used here React, Sass, Material, and Prettier.
+Except for TypeScript I used here React, React-Router, Sass, Material, and Prettier.

 This artbook are based on: